hungngocphat01/hungngocphat01/README.md

 - Familiar with C++, Python and Javascript.
 - Code editor: VS Code, vim.

-- **About my alias - Ohtaka Hiraki**: Vietnam used to use a Chinese-like writing system back in the feudal age (similar to Kanji) called Han-Nom, so basically almost everything in modern Vietnamese can be rewritten in the old system.
-Since they are Chinese characters, they can also be pronounced in Japanese as well.
-My name is 雄鈺発 written in chữ Hán, and they can be pronounced as oh, takara and hiraki respectively.
-Combining all of them together and simplifying the ‘ra’, we get Ohtaka Hiraki.
+- Why I chose a Japanese alias: Firstly, I'm a weeb, and every weebs think it's cool to have a Japanese alias.
+More importantly, my alias is created based on the transliteration from Modern Vietnamese -> Middle Vietnamese (scripted in Hán tự, similar to Kanji/Hanja), so it can also be pronounced in Japanese.
+This is definitely a linguistically legit  weeb-ish alias.

 <div align="center">
 <img alt="My github stats" src="https://github-readme-stats.vercel.app/api?username=hungngocphat01"/>